xarmian/envoi-api/static/README.md

 GET https://api.envoi.sh/api/name/[address]
 ```

-Resolves an Algorand address to its corresponding VOI name.
+Resolves a Voi address to its corresponding VOI name.
 For multiple addresses, use comma-separated values.

 **Parameters:**
-- `address` (string): The Algorand address to resolve, or multiple comma-separated addresses (max 50)
+- `address` (string): The Voi address to resolve, or multiple comma-separated addresses (max 50)

 **Examples:**
 ```bash